garethjohnsdesign/813-studio.com/_work/omega-roger-smith.markdown

 layout: project
 ---

-Roger W. Smith was the apprentice to the late George Daniels, inventor of OMEGA's famous Co-Axial escapement.
-Join Roger for a spin in his classic Mini with his Seamaster Chronograph Calibre 321 produced in 1968, on the wild and windy Isle of Man.
+Episode two of a five part video series for Omega watches, celebrating the 70th anniversary of the Seamaster wristwatch.
+We produced, directed and edited the series, which was distributed online via A Collected Man.
+This episode features Roger Smith OBE, a world renowned British watchmaker, who was the only apprentice to the master watchmaker George Daniels.